LucasHJin/obsidian-pets/README.md

 - Removing pets
     - `Remove a specific pet`: Remove a specific pet.
 Provides a list of all the pets with their name and species.
     - `Remove all pets`: Removes all pets from the view.
+- Interacting with pets
+    - `Add a ball`: Chooses a random ball and launches it in the view for a pet to chase after.
 - Background
     - `Choose pet view background`: Changes the background for the pet view.
 The background can also be changed in the settings tab.